openstack/swift/doc/source/overview_replication.rst

 Replication
 ===========

-Because each replica in swift functions independently, and clients generally require only a simple majority of nodes responding to consider an operation successful, transient failures like network partitions can quickly cause replicas to diverge.
+Because each replica in Swift functions independently, and clients generally require only a simple majority of nodes responding to consider an operation successful, transient failures like network partitions can quickly cause replicas to diverge.
 These differences are eventually reconciled by